Home & Garden

 You may also have your air conditioner serviced by a professional.
 An expert AC technician can check the efficiency of your system, look at coolant levels, and repair any problems before the summer heat arrives.

 Rails, decking, trellises, fences, and other wood features also require some attention.
 If left unattended, these constructions are prone to decay and deterioration, so it is only a must for them to be included in your spring home maintenance checklist.
-Read this informative article to get to know how long does cedar decking last.
+Read this informative article if you want to know how long cedar decking lasts.

 If there is any damage to your wooden fences, repair it.
 If the wood is dry, split or broken pieces may be rejoined.
 Apply tape to the elements for support as the glue sets.
 Replace boards that are too damaged to restore.